acheong08/ChatGPT/wiki/Setup.md

   "driver_exec_path": "./path/to/driver",
   "browser_exec_path": "./path/to/browser",
-  "conversation": "<DEFAULT CONVERSATION UUID>", "verbose": True | False
+  "conversation": "<DEFAULT CONVERSATION UUID>", "parent_id": "<DEFAULT PARENT ID>"
+  "verbose": True | False
 }
 ```
+It is impossible to easily get the parent_id and conversation_id from the website.
+You can only get it programmatically.
+Don't mess with it unless you know what you are doing

 `"driver_exec_path": "/usr/local/bin/chromedriver"` might be necessary for MacOS
 ```